flamehaven01/Dir2md/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Pro features are available under a separate commercial license.

 ---

 Made with care by Flamehaven for developers who want their AI to understand their code.